 - Providing the energy needed by the body to perform the necessary activities

-Many of these benefits can be observed in the Mediterranean diet, which has been one of the essential diets for seniors with diabetes for a long time.
+Many of these benefits can be observed in the Mediterranean diet, which has proven to be one of the best diets for seniors with diabetes for a long time.

 Nutrition in Diabetes: Nutritional Needs of Seniors with Diabetes

-People with diabetes should consult their doctor about their daily diet.
-They also need a diet that maintains their blood sugar levels.
-Awareness of the nutrients in each food and the number of carbohydrates, sodium, calories, and cholesterol is necessary to help seniors enjoy a good diet.
+People with diabetes need to consult their doctor about their daily diet.
+They also require a diet that maintains their blood sugar levels.
+Therefore, awareness of the nutrients in each food and the number of carbohydrates, sodium, calories, and cholesterol is necessary to help seniors enjoy a good diet.
 Here are some foods and nutrients needed for seniors with diabetes:

 Eating fish may reduce the risk of developing type 2 diabetes by 50%.
 Fish is rich in omega-3 fatty acids, so it is recommended to eat fish at least twice a week and 90 grams each time.
 However, diabetic seniors should not use fish oil capsules except with a doctor’s prescription.
 It may interfere with their blood sugar regulation.

-Onion and garlic are among the oldest important nutritional foods for people with diabetes.
-Consumption of garlic (raw and cooked) is no different if they do not have digestive problems.
-Some of the benefits of onions and garlic for seniors with diabetes include:
+Onion and garlic are among the most important nutritional foods for people with diabetes.
+However, consumption of garlic (raw and cooked) will not make a difference if they do not have digestive problems.
+In conclusion, some of the benefits of onions and garlic for seniors with diabetes include:

 - Increasing insulin levels